-Have you noticed your teen experiencing school-related stress?
-School can oftentimes be a top contributor to a teen’s stress level, with assignments that are coming due, projects needing to be worked on, tests to study for, extracurricular activities and more.
-In fact, one study shows that 68% of teens claim to be highly stressed out about school, and others show that teens today are actually more stressed out than adults.
-If you’re a parent or caregiver, identifying when your teen is undergoing a difficult time is very important.
+Is your teen stressed about school, homework and extracurricular activities?
+Has the uncertainty surrounding the COVID-19 pandemic added to their worries?
+School is oftentimes a top contributor to a teen’s stress level, with assignments due, tests to study for, extracurricular activities, friendship problems, and more testing their resilience.
+In fact, one study shows that 83% of students report school as the top cause of stress in their life.
+Other studies show that the amount of stress teens feel actually rivals adult stress levels.
+If you’re a parent or caregiver, identifying when your teen is going through a difficult time is critical.
 Here are some strategies you can try to help alleviate their stress.

 Teens need a place to escape from the daily pressure of school and school-related activities.
-Encouraging and giving them space to relax can help them decompress and let them recharge from deadlines and responsibilities.
-By giving them the freedom to create their own positive environment, whether this involves listening to music, going for a walk in nature, creating art, meditating, spending time with friends, or taking a nap, your teen will possibly be even be more productive in school.
+Giving them space to relax helps them decompress and recharge from deadlines and responsibilities.
+Offering them the freedom to create their own positive environment, whether this involves listening to music, going for a walk, creating art, meditating, spending time with friends, or taking a nap, can reduce the effects of stress on their body and mind.

 Manage Your Own Stress

-Venting can be a great stress reliever as long as it doesn’t become commonplace.
-Giving your teen the freedom to vent and not punishing them for doing so can help them relieve tension and then be able to better think through the issues that are causing stress.
+Venting can be a great stress reliever as long as it doesn’t become too common.
+Giving your teen the freedom to vent and not punishing them for doing so can help relieve tension and stress.
+Then, they will be better able to think through the issues they face.
 Try giving teens a chance to vocalize their frustrations in a judgment-free environment.
-Journaling, whether with pen and paper or on a computer, is another safe way that teens can give voice to their challenges and work through feelings.
+Journaling, whether with pen and paper or on a computer, is another safe way that teens can talk about their challenges and work through feelings.

 Limit Extracurricular Activities

 Sometimes, teens just have a bit too much on their plates.
 Academic pressures can be easier to manage if they don’t have an overabundance of extracurricular activities.
-If your teen seems tired too often, is underperforming grade-wise or seems uncharacteristically depressed, you may want to consider limiting outside activities since they may be piling on their stress.
-Downtime should be encouraged since it helps give them a reprieve from the constant demands in their lives.
+If your teen seems tired too often, is underperforming grade-wise or seems uncharacteristically sad or disinterested, you may want to consider limiting outside activities.
+Encourage your teen to relax and take some time for themselves.
+It’ll give them a reprieve from the constant demands of their lives.

-Seek Help from a Counselor or Behavioral Health Professional
+Seek Help from a Counselor or Mental Health Professional